Jia Wan

 • Reviewer for the Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2024), Vancouver, Canada.

-• Reviewer for Aligning Reinforcement Learning Experimentalists and Theorists (ARLET) workshop at the International Conference on Machine Learning (ICML 2024), Vienna, Austria.
+• Reviewer for Aligning Reinforcement Learning Experimentalists and Theorists (ARLET) workshop at the International Conference on Machine Learning (ICML 2024).

-• Reviewer for the AI for Agent-Based Modelling (AI4ABM) workshop at the International Conference on Learning Representations (ICLR 2023), Kigali, Rwanda.
+• Reviewer for the AI for Agent-Based Modelling (AI4ABM) workshop at the International Conference on Learning Representations (ICLR 2023).

 Teaching

-I served as teaching assistant for the following graduate-level courses at Columbia University.
+I served as teaching assistant for the following graduate-level courses.

 Selected Awards